Speakers Bureau

 Biosketch

-Dr. Elizabeth Carr is a nationally and internationally recognized educator, healthcare leader, and speaker with more than two decades of experience advancing dental hygiene education, population oral health, and leadership development.
-In her role as Professor and Chair of the Department of Dental Hygiene and Director of the Population Oral Health Collaborative, she leads statewide initiatives focused on access to care, workforce development, telehealth innovation, and community partnerships.
+Dr. Elizabeth Carr is a nationally and internationally recognized educator, healthcare leader, author, consultant, and speaker with more than two decades of experience advancing dental hygiene education, population oral health, leadership development, and workforce innovation.

 Topics